 Buy potting soil at your local garden center.
 It is a loose and light mixture of materials like peat moss, vermiculite, and, often, decomposed organic matter.
 If you are planting succulents or cacti, use a mix specially formulated for them.

 To reduce plant maintenance, buy potting mix containing a time-release fertilizer and moisture-retaining polymer crystals.
 If that type of mix is not available, buy a time-release fertilizer (such as Cockadoodle Doo) and a jar of water-retaining crystals (like Soil Moist) and follow the package directions for adding to the potting mix.

 2. Choose the plants

 When deciding what to buy, the simplest approach is to use one kind of plant per pot.
 If you choose to combine multiple types of plants, make sure they all like the same light and moisture conditions.
 Don’t put a cactus and a pansy together in one pot and expect them to get along.

 If your containers are large, place them where they’ll ultimately go before filling them.
-Once they are full and watered, they may be too heavy to move.
+Once they are full and water, they may be too heavy to move.

 Put a basket-type coffee filter or a shard of broken pot over the hole(s) in the bottom of the empty pot.
 This will prevent the potting mix from washing out but will still allow water to escape.